guyroutledge/atozcss/_posts/2014-08-15-the-css-at-supports-rule.md

 ---

-When using new or experimental CSS properties, it can be useful to know if the browser supports the features we're writing code for.
+When using new or experimental CSS, it can be useful to know if the browser supports the features we're writing code for.

 Feature detection is often done in JavaScript with tools like Modernizr